Parental Bill of Rights

 New Futures opposes SB 272 because it would prevent students from exploring and expressing themselves in a safe way, especially in building support systems outside of their families.
 Students who have the ability to have support systems outside of their families have better behavioral health outcomes, especially if they’ve been exposed to adverse childhood experiences (ACEs) at home.

-SB 272 was passed by the New Hampshire Senate by a 14-10 vote along party lines.
-It now heads to the New Hampshire House of Representatives' Education Committee for consideration.
+SB 272 was passed by the New Hampshire Senate by a 14-10 vote along party lines and was referred to the House Education Committee, where it received a 10-10 vote and no recommendation.
+The bill ultimately died on the House floor.